differentialhq/differential/docs/index.md

 # Differential

-Differential transforms your internal functions into secure RPC endpoints, streamlining app and service integration without requiring separate service contracts or deployments.
-This approach fosters a unified codebase, akin to a monolithic architecture, while granting the flexibility to activate specific functions as needed and deactivate others at runtime.

-This model offers the ease of maintaining a cohesive codebase without the typical drawbacks of such an approach, such as complications arising from executing worker code within an API server.
-Differential orchestrates these functions through a centralized server.
-This allows you to leverage the benefits of a unified codebase while enjoying the efficiency and security of distributed execution.

-Your get the developer experience of maintaining co-located code, without the downfalls of co-located execution (e.g. like worker code running in a API server).

-Orchestration is done via a central server, however - it supports end to end encryption so you can trust that Differential can't read your data.
+> Connect your services together 10x faster with delightful DX!

+Differential is a platform aimed at making it easier for developers to work with service-oriented architectures, whether they are starting a new project or modifying an existing one.
+We currently have first class support for Typescript, with more languages coming soon.

+It simplifies the process of splitting and managing services, and completely abstracts away the network communication, serialization, and transport protocols.
+Below, we outline the main features and benefits of Differential, and explain how it's suitable for both new projects (greenfield) and existing ones looking for improvement (brownfield).

+## Differential helps you with:
+- Decomposition of Complex Codebases: Breaks down intricate codebases into smaller, independently scalable services while keeping the code co-located.
+- Secure RPC Endpoints: Transforms internal functions into secure Remote Procedure Call (RPC) endpoints, facilitating smooth app and service integration.
+- Unified Codebase: Maintains a unified codebase, offering the simplicity of a monolithic architecture with the flexibility of activating or deactivating functions as needed.
+- Centralized Orchestration: Orchestrates functions through a centralized server with end-to-end encryption, balancing the benefits of distributed execution and the security of data.
+- Automated Service Contracts: Generates service contracts automatically without a compile step, ensuring type safety across different services.

+## Ideal Use Cases
+- Greenfield Projects: For new projects looking to build background services from day one, Differential offers a straightforward path to develop and scale services efficiently.
+- Brownfield Projects: Ideal for existing projects aiming to split their services.
+Differential facilitates this transition without the overhead of splitting codebases and setting up new tooling, making it a practical choice for evolving projects.